|

 The following table is a list of the events on God's Sacred Calendar.
 A reference date from the Gregorian Calendar for the year 2008 is indicated.
 The Gregorian equivalent calendar dates change every year.
 The date on the Sacred Calendar never changes.
 The terminology from the Jewish Calendar is also provided.

 I am using numbers for the months of the Sacred Calendar in keeping with the Biblical example.
-The references to the sacrificial system, completed by the Saviour and no longer applicable, are crossed out.
+The references to the sacrificial system, are crossed out.

 Leviticus 23:4